tomavelev/image_client/README.md

 # image_client

-A new Flutter project for consuming images and marking them as favorites.
+A new Flutter project for consuming images and marking them as favorites - after being request - Bootstrapped for a day (and a half).

-As Source the project uses pixabay.
+As Image Source the project uses pixabay.

 ## Getting Started